-The Planetary Society's experts closely follow the world's space exploration missions, producing resources you won't find anywhere else.
+The Planetary Society follows the world's space exploration missions and produces news and resources you won't find anywhere else.

 A solar sail, simply put, is a spacecraft propelled by sunlight.
 Whereas conventional rockets are propelled by the combustion of rocket fuel, a solar sail is pushed forward by light from the Sun.

 Most deep-space missions carry cameras to acquire scientific data; but these data can also be used to produce stunning views of distant worlds.
 And almost all of this data is free and readily available to the public for download.

 Many solar system explorers take dramatic photos of Earth as they depart, or fly by; some even have photographed Earth from the vantage point of another planet.

 Look again at that dot.
 That's here.
 That's home.
 That's us.
 On it everyone you love, everyone you know, everyone you ever heard of, every human being who ever was, lived out their lives.

 Our one-of-a-kind resource library contains historical white papers, press kits and other useful material.

 Become a member of The Planetary Society and together we will create the future of space exploration.

 LightSail 2 launched aboard the SpaceX Falcon Heavy.
 Be part of this epic point in space exploration history!